Efficient Semi-Supervised Adversarial Training via Latent Clustering-Based Data Reduction

-As suggested by the runtime comparisons demonstrated in Table \ref{table:SVHN+CIFAR10}, utilizing smaller, carefully selected unlabeled data can significantly reduce the overall training time of SSAT while maintaining competitive robustness.
+As suggested by the runtime comparisons demonstrated in Table \ref{table:SVHN+CIFAR10}, utilizing smaller, carefully selected unlabeled data can effectively reduce the overall training time of SSAT while maintaining competitive robustness.
 We further visualize the learning curves of SSAT and discuss the computational benefits associated with our proposed methods.
 Figure \ref{fig:convergence} depicts the learning curves of vanilla AT and SSAT algorithms on CIFAR-10 with varying ratios of unlabeled data selected from TinyImages.
 In our setup, one training epoch corresponds to processing $50$K data points, with $10$ PGD steps for training and $20$ for testing.
-When no additional data is utilized, the highest robust test accuracy is achieved after approximately $75$ epochs (Figure \ref{fig:0per}).
-Incorporating $10\%$ additional data, whether through random selection or curated approaches, extends the optimal convergence point to approximately $100$ epochs (Figures \ref{fig:10percrandom} and \ref{fig:10perc}).
+When no additional unlabeled data is utilized, the highest test robust accuracy is achieved after approximately $75$ epochs (Figure \ref{fig:0per}).
+Incorporating $10\%$ external unlabeled data, whether through random selection or curated approaches, extends the optimal convergence point to approximately $100$ epochs (Figures \ref{fig:10percrandom} and \ref{fig:10perc}).
 In contrast, leveraging $100\%$ of the unlabeled data delays the achievement of peak accuracy to around $185$ epochs (Figure \ref{fig:100perc}).
-These findings suggest that including extra unlabeled data in SSAT increases computational demands.
+These observations suggest that including extra unlabeled data in SSAT increases computational demands.
 Our selection schemes reduce redundant information in the dataset, allowing SSAT to achieve high robustness performance with fewer training epochs.